Industry Trends

 15. Medieval Times

 Some like forks, knives, and theatres.
-Others want to sink their teeth into a pound of meat and bare witness to an “an epic battle of steed and steel.”
+Others want to sink their teeth into a pound of meat and bear witness to “an epic battle of steed and steel.”
 For the latter, Medieval Times offers dinner and a show like no other.

 In the course of an evening, men on horseback joust to the death (ok, not really, it is a family show).
 For birthday parties or pure entertainment, the appeal behind Medieval Times is legendary for a reason.